 VALUES clause of the

-TABLE statement to extend the value list of an existing partition.
-Literal values being added must not have been included in any other partition value list.
-The partition value list for any corresponding local index partition is correspondingly extended, and any global indexes, or global or local index partitions, remain usable.
+The partition value list for any corresponding local index partition reflects the new value list, and any global index, or global or local index partitions, remain usable.

-The following statement adds a new set of state codes ('
+The following statement drops a set of state codes ('

-ALTER TABLE sales_by_region MODIFY PARTITION region_south ADD VALUES ('OK', 'KS');
+ALTER TABLE sales_by_region MODIFY PARTITION region_south DROP VALUES ('OK', 'KS');

-The database runs a query to check for the existence of rows in the default partition that correspond to the literal values being added.
+The database runs a query to check for the existence of rows in the partition that correspond to the literal values being dropped.
 Therefore, it is advisable to create a local prefixed index on the table.
-This speeds up the execution of the query and the overall operation.
+This speeds up the query and the overall operation.

-You cannot add values to a default list partition.
+You cannot drop values from a default list partition.